Information for Current Chatham Students

 After you complete 120 credits, you will be considered a graduate student.
 That means that you will no longer be eligible for Chatham-based aid such as scholarships and grants, but you would still be eligible for federal financial aid in the form of Direct Unsubsidized Stafford loan and (upon credit approval) the Graduate PLUS Loan.
 Unfortunately, the federal government does not provide grants for graduate students.

 Please note that graduate students are billed differently than undergraduate students.
 While most graduate programs are billed per credit, some health science programs are billed a flat rate tuition per term.
-To learn more about the tuition and fee rate for graduate programs please visit www.chatham.edu.
+To learn more about the tuition and fee rate for graduate programs please visit the Graduate Tuition page.
 We encourage you to stop by the Office of Financial Aid for one-on-one reviews of your account and how you can finance an IDP.